 The ecobee3 Smart Thermostat, released in September, is the Canadian company’s newest addition the ecobee product line.

 At a quick glance, it is obvious ecobee is making an effort to not only offer a device with upgraded capability, but also improve their image and marketing package.
-The ecobee3 retails for $249 and sports a new look for the product packaging as well as the device itself.
+The ecobee3 sports a new look for the product packaging as well as the device itself.

 The ecobee3 arrives in a sleek, modern looking black box with subtle silver accents.
 This is a big improvement over the plain industrial packaging ecobee used for previous models.
 Obviously, the product packaging does not offer any real benefits to the customer but it was nice to see an improvement anyhow.

-The base unit at $249 includes everything you will need to install, set up and use your ecobee3 right out of the box.
+The base unit includes everything you will need to install, set up and use your ecobee3 right out of the box.

 What is Included?